luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 ---------------------------------------------

 Another option to perceive closer depth range is to use disparity shift.
-Disparity shift will shift the starting point of the disparity search, which will significantly decrease max depth perception, but it will also decrease min depth perception.
+Disparity shift will shift the starting point of the disparity search, which will significantly decrease max depth (MazZ) perception, but it will also decrease min depth (MinZ) perception.
+Disparity shift can be combined with extended/subpixel/LR-check modes.

 .. image:: https://user-images.githubusercontent.com/18037362/189375017-2fa137d2-ad6b-46de-8899-6304bbc6c9d7.png

 **Left graph** shows min and max disparity and depth for OAK-D (7.5cm baseline, 800P resolution, ~70° HFOV) by default (disparity shift=0).
+See :ref:`Calculate depth using disparity map`.
 Since hardware (stereo block) has a fixed 95 pixel disparity search, DepthAI will search from 0 pixels (depth=INF) to 95 pixels (depth=71cm).

 **Right graph** shows the same, but at disparity shift set to 30 pixels.
 This means that disparity search will be from 30 pixels (depth=2.2m) to 125 pixels (depth=50cm).
 This also means that depth will be very accurate at the short range (**theoretically** below 5mm depth error).

+**Limitations**:

+- Because of the inverse relationship between disparity and depth, MaxZ will decrease much faster than MinZ as the disparity shift is increased.
+Therefore, it is **advised not to use a larger than necessary disparity shift**.
+- Tradeoff in reducing the MinZ this way is that objects at **distances farther away than MaxZ will not be seen**.
+- Because of the point above, **we only recommend using disparity shift when MaxZ is known**, such as having a depth camera mounted above a table pointing down at the table surface.
+- Output disparity map is not expanded, only the depth map.
+So if disparity shift is set to 50, and disparity value obtained is 90, the real disparity is 140.

+**Compared to Extended disparity**, disparity shift:

+- **(+)** Is faster, as it doesn't require an extra computation, which means there's also no extra latency
+- **(-)** Reduces the MaxZ (significantly), while extended disparity only reduces MinZ.

+Disparity shift can be combined with extended disparity.

 .. doxygenfunction:: dai::StereoDepthConfig::setDisparityShift
   :project: depthai-core